Blein7/gen-ai-bootcamp-2025/sentence-constructor/Meta-ai/prompt.md

     </user:input>
     <score>4</score>
     <score_reasons>
-    - BAD: in the vocabulary table it did not show the japanese characters, the cells are just blank
+    - BAD: in the vocabulary table it did not show the Japanese characters, the cells are just blank
-    - BAD: the beginner sentence is uncessary, should jsut start showing the vocabulary table
+    - BAD: the beginner sentence is unnecessary, should just start showing the vocabulary table
     - BAD: In the clues we should not provide the polite form of verbs, because the student needs to figure that out.
     - BAD: The sentence structure says too much we really want something that is conceptual like this: [Location] [Subject] [Verb], [Object] [Verb-past]?
     </score_reasons>